|Regulatory Requirement||Document Section|

 - Team compositions and hierarchies are outlined as part of an organizational chart instead of a table section in the quality manual.

-- Design of a competency matrix assigning each role its required training.
+- Design of a competency matrix assigning to each role its required training.

 1.1 Role Description and Role Assignment